Skip To Main Content

 For his efforts, Rossomando was named a finalist for the coveted Eddie Robinson Coach of the Year Award, which is the second time in his career his name has appeared on the ballot.

 For an encore, Rossomando only etched his name even more into the LU history books by improving the Cardinals win total for a second consecutive season (seven wins) which marked the first time since 1966 and 1967 seasons that Big Red has recorded back-to-back winning seasons.
-The 2024 campaign also marked the first time LU had recorded back-to-back winnings seasons in conference play since the 1971 and 1972 seasons.
+The 2024 campaign also marked the first time LU had recorded back-to-back winning seasons in conference play since 1971 and 1972.
 Lamar also defeated No. 20 Weber State early in the season - the program's first win over a nationally ranked program since 2019 - which would help land the Cardinals in the STATS FCS Top 25 poll for the first time in program history - an honor they held for four weeks.

 Rossomando came to the Golden Triangle from Charlotte where he spent the last two seasons as offensive line coach and took on the added title of interim head coach for the final four games of 2022.
-Prior to Rossomando being named interim head coach, the 49ers posted a 1-7 mark, but Charlotte closed the year going 2-2 under Rossomando’s direction.
+Prior to Rossomando being named interim head coach, the 49ers posted a 1-7 mark, but Charlotte closed the year going 2-2 under his direction.

 Prior to his arrival in Charlotte, Rossomando spent two seasons serving as offensive line coach at Rutgers (2019) and Vanderbilt (2020).
 Before his time in the Big 10 and Southeastern Conference, Rossomando was named head coach at Central Connecticut State.
 During his time with the Blue Devils, he led the program to its first NCAA FCS Playoff appearance in program history.
 CCSU posted an 8-4 overall record in 2017 and won the Northeast Conference title with a perfect 6-0 mark.
 His efforts on the sideline drew praise from national voters as he was named a finalist for the Eddie Robinson National Coach of the Year award.